-If you have any enquires in relation to this policy, please contact the school's Data Protection Officer who will act as the contact point for any data protection matters.
+If you have any enquires in relation to this policy, please contact the school's Data Protection Officer and/or the school office for any data protection matters.

-Data Protection Officer: Peter West
+Data Protection Officer Peter West

 Hook Infant School Church View, Hook Hampshire.
 RG27 9NR